 Most of the cases we handle at Steinberg Law, LLC are related to FAA enforcement actions.
 This includes informal procedures and settlements, certificate actions, and civil penalty actions.

 Informal procedures and settlements allow you to meet with an FAA attorney to present any exculpatory or mitigating evidence you may have.
-With qualified representation, you may be able to resolve the enforcement action without resorting to the full litigation process.
+With qualified representation from an aviation law attorney, you may be able to resolve the enforcement action without resorting to the full litigation process.
 A settlement could involve dropping the charges altogether, paying a reduced civil penalty amount, or paying the civil penalty without a violation established as a matter of record.

 Certificate actions can include suspensions or revocations.
 Suspensions are for a set number of days, while revocations are for an indefinite time period.
 It is generally possible for suspensions and revocations to be appealed to the National Transportation Safety Board (NTSB).